International Pickleball Federation: National and regional associations

-The IFP has five continental federations.
+The IPF has five continental federations.
 These are the Asia Federation of Pickleball (AFP), North American Pickleball Federation, South American Pickleball Association, European Pickleball Federation (EPF), and Oceanic Pickleball Federation.

-Overall, the IFP gives complete autonomy to member countries in their own nations, except if the actions of a member nation "affect the international image of the sport, the uniform application of one set of rules, or in some way affect the future Olympic status of the sport."
+Overall, the IPF gives complete autonomy to member countries in their own nations, except if the actions of a member nation "affect the international image of the sport, the uniform application of one set of rules, or in some way affect the future Olympic status of the sport."

 Board of directors

-The IFP's officers on the board are elected by the IFP's full member nations and serve two-year terms.
+The IPF's officers on the board are elected by the IPF's full member nations and serve two-year terms.
 The board consists of four officers, including the President, and lower-ranking members known as "At Large" members.
 The board may assign a maximum of six at-large members at any given time.
 The previous President is also reserved an "At Large" spot on the board.

 Competitions

 Bainbridge Cup

+The IFP hosted the annual Bainbridge Cup, one of the first international pickleball team tournaments, prior to the formation of the IPF.
+The tournament was held form 2017 to 2019, but was cancelled in 2020 and 2021 due to the COVID-19 pandemic.
+The last Bainbridge Cup event was held in 2022 in Mumbia, India.

-The IFP hosts the annual Bainbridge Cup, one of the first international pickleball team tournaments.
-The tournament is named after Bainbridge Island, where pickleball was invented by Joel Pritchard and his colleagues.
-It consists of two teams representing geographical regions, usually continents.
+The tournament was named after Bainbridge Island, where pickleball was invented by Joel Pritchard and his colleagues.
+It consisted of two teams representing geographical regions, usually continents.
 Originally, the tournament pitted players from Europe against those from North America.
 In the 2021 Bainbridge Cup, the tournament was organized as "east" versus "west", with players west of the Mississippi River and those from Asia on one team, and players east of the Mississippi and those from Europe on the other.

-The tournament consists of divisions organized by age and skill level for men's, women's, and mixed doubles.
+The tournament divisions were organized by age and skill level for men's, women's, and mixed doubles.
 Men's and women's singles were played for the first time at the Bainbridge Cup as a demonstration event in 2021.
 The inaugural competition was held in Madrid, Spain in 2017.

+List of IPF members

+Listed below are International Pickleball Federation member countries in order by member type and when they joined.
+As of April 2022 eleven member countries have withdrawn their memberships from the IPF.